romainl/Apprentice/README.md

 It is essentially a streamlined version of the original, with a reduced number of colors entirely taken from the default xterm palette to ensure a similar look in 256colors-ready terminal emulators and GUI Vim.

+This colorscheme has been created with the help of the incredibly useful [Colortemplate](https://github.com/lifepillar/vim-colortemplate): *The Toolkit for Vim Colorscheme Designers*.

 Some code in MacVim:

 ![image](http://romainl.github.io/Apprentice/images/0macvim.png)